8.2. Quadratic Forms#

 (8.2.3)#\[ax_1^2 + b x_1x_2 + cx_2^2 + dx_1 + ex_2 + f = 0,\]

-where both the parameter \(f\) and at least one the parameters \(a,b,c\) are not equal to zero.
+where both the parameter \(f\) and at least one of the parameters \(a,b,c\) are not equal to zero.

 Example 8.2.9